better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 # Overview

-Radicle Link is a peer-to-peer protocol with a generic distributed version control backend.
+Radicle Link is a peer-to-peer gossip protocol with a generic distributed version control backend.
 It aims to be general enough to be used on top of systems such as pijul or mercurial, though it's initial implementation is focused on supporting Git.

-Radicle Link distinguishes between two types of identities: peers (users) and projects (repositories).
+The protocol disseminates Git repositories via gossip-based replication, enabling the hosting and sharing of repositories without reliance on central servers.
+Repositories on the Radicle network are called 'projects', which are gossiped by 'peers'.

 In Radicle:

 * Peers track other peers
 * Peers track projects they are interested in
 * Peers gossip about projects.
 This means replicating updates from the peers they track and the projects they are interested in

 These interactions create a "trusted" social graph of peers and projects that become the foundation for collaboration within Radicle.

+Radicle Link supports a bazaar-style collaboration model in which there is no single canonical 'master' branch that contributors merge into, but a multitude of upstreams  exchanging patches via remotes.

 <details>
     <summary><b> DISCLAIMER 🌱 </b></summary>